peach pie

 This was another post sitting in my drafts just before I left for our Summer holiday, using those luxuriously delicious, rose-scented peaches from this tree.

 Perfectly ripe, with a few organic, nature-loved and blessed blemishes.
-I was reluctant to make this, as it seemed a shame to cook them, but there were so many of them.
-And of course, all at once, and they needed to be used.
+I was reluctant to make this, as it seemed a shame to cook them, but there were so many.
+And, of course, all at once, and they needed to be used.
 It was delicious.
-And for me, pie is such a luxurious comfort food and all the more made better, with home-grown produce.
+For me, pie is such luxurious comfort food that it is all the more made better with home-grown produce.

-It has been a good year in our small orchard, with more still to come.
+It has been a good year in our small orchard, with more to come.

 a summer peach lattice-top pie